 A pioneer in the robo-investing space, Wealthfront is suitable for both newbie investors as well as investors with larger taxable portfolios.

 For those new to investing, Wealthfront offers an easy way to get started with a well-balanced portfolio tailored to individual goals.
-For those with larger portfolios, Wealthfront's automated tax loss harvesting can offer substantial tax deferral benefits.
+All accounts come with tax loss harvesting, and for those with portfolios over $100,000, Wealthfront’s Direct Indexing can offer substantial additional tax deferral benefits.

 If you sign up through InvestmentZen, you'll automatically get your first $15,000 managed for free (a bonus of $5,000 in free managed assets).